ncallaway/tstsrl/README.md

 ## Build Dependencies ##
 This list will be fleshed out as we go.
 Currently:
 * SDL2
+* Google C++ Mocking Framework.
+This must be placed in test/gmock (see the README in the test folder for more information)
 * Platform specific build tools (gcc, make, ant, etc depending on platform)

 ## Build Instructions ##